wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

   firstMatchOnly : false
 ```

-### spanAddTag
+### spanAddTag and spanAddTagIfNotExists

-Add a span tag with the specified value to all spans.
-If the tag already exists, its existing value is replaced with the new value.
+Add a span tag to all spans.
+* For `spanAddTag`, if the tag already exists, its existing value is replaced with the new value.
+* For `spanAddTagIfNotExists`, do not replace the value of an existing tag.

 <font size="3"><strong>Parameters</strong></font>